thu-tram/mangg-may-tinh/applications/dns.md

 The first field is a 16 bit **identification field** that is randomly selected per query and used to match requests to responses.
 When a DNS query is sent, the ID field is filled with random bits.
 Since UDP is stateless, the DNS response must send back the same bits in the ID field so that the original query sender knows which DNS query the response corresponds to.

 The next 16 bits are reserved for flags.
 The QR bit specifies whether the message is a query (bit is 0) or a response (bit is 1).
-The RD bit indicates whether you want the resolver to perform a recursive lookup, or just return whatever the name server says (even if it's ``I don't know'').
+The RD bit indicates whether you want the resolver to perform a recursive lookup, or just return whatever the name server says (even if it's "I don't know").

 Theoretically, you can specify a query type in the flags, though the `IQUERY` type is obsolete, and the `STATUS` type is not really defined, so the `QUERY` type is used for basically everything.